Promote mental health and wellness beyond Bell Let’s Talk Day

 Moving beyond Bell Let’s Talk Day, what will you do to ensure you’re being considerate of yours and others mental health?

 If you or someone you know is struggling, help is available.
-Visit letstalk.bell.ca for a list of organizations with helpful resources.
+To learn more visit the Bell Let’s Talk page or the AU Mental Health and Wellness page, which includes a helpful list of external resources.

-If you’re a student at AU, our dedicated counsellors are here to help.
-Contact Counselling at AU today.
+If you’re a student at AU, our dedicated professionals are here to help.
+Contact AU Support Services today.